eljefe303030/Melius/DRAFT3.0_README.md

 * Motion Blur - off
 * VSync - off
 * Sharpening 25% (if using frame generation, such as FSR or DLSS)
-* Disable frame generation if you get crashes
+* Disable frame generation if you get crashes.
+Otherwise use the correct one for your hardware if needed.
 * Film Grain Intensity set to zero

 ## Note for Content Creators